Chrix2020/ISDM-Group-2-Assignment/Report.md

 * How might we allow Relationship Managers to market holiday packages to attract other potential buyers as a way to maximise sales?

 ### Customer HMW Statements
-* How might we inform customers that their call and ticket has been marked as resolved?
+* How might we improve the continuous stream of customer calls serviced, with the potential to increase sales of holiday packages for other buyers?
-* How might we determine if a customer's impending call or submission of a ticket has been received by the relationship manager in order to maximize customer satisfaction?
+* How might we effectively train relationship managers to maximize customer retention and improve customer service at a low cost to overall increase sales?
-* How might we ensure that customers are assigned to a reliable and trustworthy relationship manager who is well informed and accommodating travel information based on their choice of travel destination?
-* How might we alert customers if a select holiday package of their choice is available for offering or not?
-* How might we survey customers on their opinions of the system in order to improve the overall user experience?
+* How might we improve the ability for Relationship Managers to track impending calls issued by end-customers?
-* How might we prevent customers from deterring when making a purchasing decision?
-* How might we market other potential holiday packages for potential customers to be fond with a vast selection of offerings?
+* How might we allow Relationship Managers to market holiday packages to attract other potential buyers as a way to maximize sales?

 ### Assumption Reflection